stanwaring/Zsh-macOS-Catalina/README.md

 How to see hidden files and folders in macOS | AppleInsider for macOS versions older than Sierra.

-**Caution when doing this, not to delete important hidden system-files!** https://appleinsider.com/articles/18/07/27/how-to-see-hidden-files-and-folders-in-macos
+**Caution when doing this, not to change or delete important hidden system-files!** https://appleinsider.com/articles/18/07/27/how-to-see-hidden-files-and-folders-in-macos